Old Mother Riley's Jungle Treasure: Plot summary

-Mother Riley, working in an antique shop with daughter Kitty, uncovers a secret treasure map hidden in the headboard of an antique bed.
+Mother Riley, while working in an antique shop with her daughter Kitty, uncovers a secret treasure map hidden in the headboard of an antique bed.

 With the help of the ghost of the pirate Captain Morgan, Mother Riley and Kitty head for a remote tropical island in the South Seas, and begin their hunt for buried treasure.
 Not only do they find the fortune, but Mother Riley ends up celebrated by natives as their tribe’s queen.